RicoJia/ricojia.github.io/_posts/2022/2022-01-24-deep-learning-softmax-crossentropy.markdown

 </p>
 </div>

-- The raw unnomalized output of the network, which is the input of the softmax layer, $Y_i$ is also know as "Logit".
+- The raw unnomalized output of the network, which is the input of the softmax layer, $Y_i$ is also know as **"Logit"**.

 The softmax opertation is: